agouch/SWE-6733---Outdora/README.md

   - Approval from the Product Owner
   - Feedback from team members
 - **Estimated in Story Points:** 5
+- **Rationale**: Aiming to create an interactive interface where users can easily manage and display their linked social media accounts.
+This task includes ensuring a responsive design for seamless user interaction and receiving approval and feedback from stakeholders and team members to align with user expectations and platform goals.

 ### Database Design